-With over 30 years of expert knowledge and real world experience, our AML/CTF compliance solutions will to help you navigate your legal and regulatory requirements so that your business complies with its AML/CTF obligations in the fastest and most cost-effective way.
+With over 50 years of expert knowledge and real world experience, our AML/CTF compliance solutions will help you to navigate your legal and regulatory requirements so that your business complies with its AML/CTF obligations in the fastest and most cost-effective way.

-Our expertise covers all AML/CTF disciplines and brings unique perspectives, approaches and solutions to the AML/CTF challenges faced by Australian businesses
+Our expertise covers all AML/CTF disciplines and brings unique perspectives, approaches and solutions to the AML/CTF challenges faced by the gaming sector

-Our AML/CTF compliance knowledge includes working with many types of Australian businesses and we understand what compliance means for your business
+Our AML/CTF compliance knowledge includes working with many businesses in the gaming industry and we understand what compliance means for your business

-We have experience in delivering workable AML/CTF compliance to many industry sectors, each with their own unique challenges
+We have experience in delivering workable AML/CTF compliance to many businesses in the gaming sector, each with their own unique challenges

 Our knowledge and expertise has been hard earned and comes from working in the area of AML/CTF for many decades